-After the launch of the “new and greatly enhanced blockchain” (according to OneCoin news that is) on 1 October 2016 it took more than six months until new Audit Reports were published.
+After the 1 October 2016 launch of the “new and greatly enhanced blockchain” (according to OneCoin news that is) it took more than six months until new Audit Reports were published.

-Note: All Audit Reports are available for everybody who has a onelife.eu account.
+Note: All Audit Reports are available to everybody who has a onelife.eu account.
 After login, go to > Information Center > COMPLIANCE > AUDIT, or use this hyperlink: COMPLIANCE/AUDIT (opens in new window, login required).

-Note: Only the Audit Reports of April 2015 till June 2015 have allegedly been produced by Dian Dimitrov of Semper Fortis, although there are strong indications that Dimitrov also has created a number of Audit Reports which are signed by Atanas Lazarov.
+Note: Only the Audit Reports of April 2015 till June 2015 have allegedly been produced by Dian Dimitrov of Semper Fortis, although there are strong indications that Dimitrov himself has created a number of Audit Reports that are “signed” by Atanas Lazarov.

 Apart from Version Dates and “ultimo month block height numbers” (we will explain this term below) all reports are identical, so we will only discuss the October 2016 Audit Report in detail.